top of page

 Charities Distribution

-Each year we distribute 5-10% of our general income to three charities.
+We have decided on how we will do our Charity Distribution.
+Each year we take 5-10% of our general income and give it to three charities.
 In the Spring we choose the three charities to support, and at the end of the year the treasurer calculates what the distribution should be.
 It is then given out early in the new year.
-The three charities have been determined in some years at the Annual Meeting, and at other times by the Chaplaincy Council.

 • AGIA SOFIA & BONTHEIA STO SPITI - Help in the home for elderly and disabled people